Stephen Goss, British science fiction

 Categories: alien artifactsalien speciesscientific fiction1990s sci-fi

-X-COM: Terror from the Deep 1995 sci-fi video game
+X-COM: Terror from the Deep 1995 science fiction game

 The aliens themselves are also different - completely new species with different skills, different weapons, different technology (although each part of it suspiciously reminds those from Enemy Unknown), again they use terror strikes as a method, their spaceships are very similar to the old ones.